pubsubdb/pubsubdb/docs/developer_guide.md

 const ids = pubSubDB.getIds('order.approval.requested', payload);
 ```

-When the response is returned, the *average* for the `price` field and the *count* for the cardinal `object_type` values will be provided, along withe the 1 hour sub-measures.
+When the response is returned, specific job IDs are returned and will correspond to the count statistics described earlier.

 ```json
 {